Online Engagement is a MUST for companies

 When crafting the message, let’s take a look back in time and focus on Aristotle’s modes of persuasion; ethos, pathos, and logos.
 Aristotle’s Modes of Persuasion are just that, types of message framing to entice or persuade others.
 To begin, Ethos is establishing credibility, pathos is using emotional words to essentially pull the heartstrings, and logos is the use of logic and fact in your message.
 These are the building blocks to the art of persuasion (aka, the key to successful customer engagement).
 Do you make people feel a certain emotion, establish credibility, or do you use fact and logic?

 Next, what channels of communication are you using?
-There are hundreds of different ways to getting a message to your consumers.
+There are hundreds of different ways to get a message to your consumers.
 Here are our favorite ways to reach the online customer base:

 Email campaigns, when done properly, can catch your consumer’s eye in a very familiar setting they use.
 The average person checks their email at least 3 times a day.
 They take the time to filter messages that are beneficial and messages that are a bit spammy.
-On such a popularly used communication channel, a better technique needs to be practiced in order to get your audience to click open that email and read your message.
-This can be with a catchy headline, or maybe offering a simple reward in the subject line.
+On such a popularly used communication channel, a better technique must be practiced to get your audience to click open that email and read your message.
+This can be with a catchy headline or maybe offering a simple reward in the subject line.
 The possibilities are endless.

-Social media is a trickier communication channel only because of the intimidating quantity of social networks that are on the internet.
+Social media is a trickier communication channel because of the intimidating quantity of social networks on the internet.
 When analyzing your audience, do a bit of research into what social networking sites they use.
 Among the most common sites are Facebook, Twitter, LinkedIn, Instagram, and Pinterest.
-These channels have millions of users waiting to see your business, waiting to be exposed to your wonderful ideas.
-There are training courses available within the social applications themselves and many YouTube training videos as well.
-Get on social media and start giving yourself exposure with a minimal cost.
+These channels have millions of users waiting to see your business and be exposed to your wonderful ideas.
+Training courses are available within the social applications themselves and many YouTube training videos.
+Get on social media and start giving yourself exposure at a minimal cost.

 Blogging is often the most beneficial communication channel but is also the most time-consuming.
-Blogging is essentially just writing an article or piece of content to be an addition to your website and to drive online traffic to your web page.
+Blogging is essentially just writing an article or piece of content to add to your website and drive online traffic to your web page.
 Blogging typically informs or solves a problem for your audience.
 For example, you are reading our blog right now on how to drive online customer engagement.
 Is it helping?
-There are many pieces to blogging including the way your website is set up.
+There are many pieces to blogging, including how your website is set up.
 Take a look at the Google SEO terms and find out what could help you increase your online traffic.

-Lastly, what is the actual product or service your company has to offer the customers?
+Lastly, what is your company’s actual product or service to the customers?
 Is your product or service satisfying a need or resolving a typical customer pain point?
 70% of the buying experience is based on how the customer feels they are being treated (McKinsey).
-Drive your product or service to relieve a need for your consumer or to help them solve a problem in their lives.
+Drive your product or service to relieve your consumer’s need or help them solve a problem in their lives.